ymichel/Geolocation-Plugin/readme.txt

 Tested up to: 5.4
 Stable tag: 0.6.2

-Easy display of post location infromation for travelbloggers or anyone who would like to show the location a post was created.
+Easy display of post location information for travelbloggers or anyone who would like to show the location a post was created.

 == Description ==
 The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications such as WordPress for iPhone, WordPress for Android, or WordPress for BlackBerry.
 Simply enable public access to show the location descriotion and a nice map widget.